Orange–Fish River Tunnel: Purpose

 For many years, large areas in the Eastern Cape experienced severe water shortages because of little rainfall in the arid Karoo.
 The situation was aggravated by the reduction in capacity of many of the existing dams due to heavy silt deposits.

 The project to alleviate this situation comprised two interdependent engineering schemes, neither of which was of any use without the other: a dam had to be built across the Orange River, and a tunnel had to be driven to take the water across the watershed into a further river system.
 The Orange–Fish Tunnel, together with its network of canals, weirs, and balancing dams, has enabled these areas to be restored and has made the irrigation of thousands of hectares of additional land possible.
-The main purpose of the tunnel is to divert water from the Gariep Dam to the Eastern Cape Karoo for irrigation, household, and industrial use.
+The main purpose of the tunnel is to divert water from the Gariep Dam (when built it was called the Hendrik Verwoerd Dam (HV Dam for short), after the Prime Minister under whom the project was devised) to the Eastern Cape Karoo for irrigation, household, and industrial use.